satori-com/mzbench/doc/scenario_dsl.md

 Instructs the benchmarking system to include additional resource files in your scenario.
 See [Resource files](#resource-files) for more details on this functionality.

-### `{pre_hook, Opts}` and `{post_hook, Opts}`
+### `{pre_hook, Commands}` and `{post_hook, Commands}`

-    Opts = [Opt]
+    Commands = [Command]
-    Opt = {target, Target} | {command, Command}
+    Command = {exec, Target, BashCommand} | {worker_call, WorkerMethod, WorkerModule} | {worker_call, WorkerMethod, WorkerModule, WorkerType}
     Target = all | director

-    Command = ExecCmd  | WorkerCallCmd
-    ExecCmd = {exec, BashCommand}
-    WorkerCallCmd = {worker_call, WorkerMethod, WorkerModule} | {worker_call, WorkerMethod, WorkerModule, WorkerType}
+Instructs the benchmarking system to run some actions before or after the benchmark.
+There two supported kind of hooks: exec commands and worker calls.

-Instruct the benchmark system to run actions before or after benchmark.
-Hooks could be applied on every nodes or on director only.
-Hooks could be declared either via bash command or worker method call.
+Exec commands allow you to run any bash command on every nodes or on director only.
+Worker calls could be executed on the director node only.

-You could change some environment values in your hooks if they are implemented as worker calls.
-Benchmark system passes current environment to your hook and gets new environment from it.
-You could get access to this value in your scenaria by using `var` directive.
+You could change any environment values in your hooks if they are implemented as worker calls.
+Benchmark system passes current environment to your hooks and gets new environment from it.
+You could get access to this value in your scenario by using `var` directive.

 You could check [hooks example](../examples/hooks.erl) and review implementation of hook method in our [dummy worker](../node/apps/dummy_worker/src/dummy_worker.erl) for addition information.